Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 Do not fear to jump into the project due to this image of an Arduino Uno packed with messy wires.
 The device shown here is also used for [this project](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) or [this other project](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder), the pinout is really as simple as described (3 wires + ground).

+## Have you run out of paper ?

+The repo also comes with a [fake printer](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/tree/main/Research/The%20Fake%20Printer) that allows you to generate completely fake thermal prints having exactly the aspect of what a Game Boy Printer could produce.
+No batteries needed !

 ## Funfact

 This code is compatible with all the printer emulators I know.
 This has strictly no interest apart from debugging the project without using batteries and paper.